 The great Cathedral of the Vladimir icon of the Holy Virgin was founded a year before the death of abbess Margarita Tuchkova.
 It is built in the Byzantine style, designed by the architect Bykovsky.
 Funds for the construction of the Cathedral were collected throughout Russia, mainly among soldiers and officers of the Russian army.

 The earthen ramparts of Bagration fleches were preserved both inside the monastery and outside its walls.
-Next to the wall of the Spaso-Borodino monastery is a military cemetery, where thousands of soldiers who died during the battle of Borodino are buried.
-A small chapel was built in front of it, where the nun of the Spaso-Borodino monastery, the saint nun Rachel, is buried.
+Next to the wall of the Spaso-Borodinsky monastery is a military cemetery, where thousands of soldiers who died during the battle of Borodino are buried.
+A small chapel was built in front of it, where the nun of the Spaso-Borodinsky monastery, the saint nun Rachel, is buried.